Kenneth Mapp: Political career

 Mapp was sworn in as the 8th elected Governor of the U.S. Virgin Islands on January 5, 2015.
-Upon taking office, Mapp requested $1 million to file lawsuit against Hovensa.
-Mapp appointed former governor Charles W. Turnbull to the Centennial Commission.
-He later signed a bill which appropriate $1 million to further take legal action towards Hess Oil and PDVSA.
+Upon taking office, Mapp requested $1 million to file a lawsuit against Hovensa.
+He later signed legislation appropriating $1 million to further take legal action towards Hess Oil and PDVSA.
 To combat rising crime in the territory, Mapp formed alliance between the New York City Police Department and the Virgin Islands Police Department.
 In addition, VIPD officers were sent to New York for training and mentorship.
-Mapp signed executive order allowing same-sex marriage in the U.S. Virgin Islands following a U.S. Supreme Court's decision.
+Mapp signed an executive order allowing same-sex marriage in the U.S. Virgin Islands following a U.S. Supreme Court's decision.
 In July 2015, Mapp became a member of the NGA's Committee on Economic Development.
 His administration moved to sue HESS Corporation for $1.5 billion given the refinery immediate closure.
 Mapp created the Virgin Islands Climate Change Council through executive order.
-In December 2015, Mapp began agreement with ArcLight Partners, LLC, to operate the oil storage terminal of Hovensa refinery.
+In December 2015, Mapp began an agreement with ArcLight Partners, LLC, to operate the oil storage terminal of Hovensa refinery.

-Mapp implemented salary increases for government employees while his administration focused on raising the minimum wage from $7.25 to $10.50 in three years.
+Mapp implemented salary increases for government employees while his administration focused on raising the minimum wage from $7.25 to $10.50 over a three-year period.
 Worked with Sinopec on St. Croix oil refinery and met with Air China officials to attract Chinese tourists to the territory.
 In February 2017, Mapp faced a government fiscal crisis with over $2 billion in debt and a structural deficit of $110 million.
 Mapp provided the federal Medicaid program to all eligible Virgin Islands residents, giving vital health care access to many families who lacked health insurance and access to basic health care services.
 On September 5, 2017, Mapp declared a state of emergency in preparations for Hurricane Irma which was followed by Hurricane Maria thirteen days later.
 He met President Donald Trump on a ship off Puerto Rico.
 Within ten months of the storms, over 130 members of Congress led by then House Minority Leader Nancy Pelosi were in the USVI seeing firsthand of the devastation.
-Mapp was successful in persuading Congress and received bipartisan support for several unprecedented amendments to the Stafford Act as well as resources, an estimated $9 billion of federal funds for the recovery and rebuilding of the territory.
+Mapp was successful in persuading Congress and received bipartisan support for several unprecedented amendments to the Stafford Act as well as an estimated $9 billion of federal funds for the recovery and rebuilding of the territory.
 Mapp recruited local and national nonprofit organizations to join the recovery effort, including the American Red Cross, Bloomberg Philanthropies, the Clinton Global Initiative, and the Kenny Chesney Foundation.
-He also appealed help for the territory and received personnel and resources from his fellow governors Andrew Cuomo, Chris Christie and Larry Hogan.
+He also appealed help for the territory and received personnel and resources from his fellow governors Andrew Cuomo, Chris Christie, and Larry Hogan.

-Major capital projects funded by the federal government started under Mapp tenure such as the Veterans Drive Improvement Project and the Bridge To NowHere.
+Major capital projects funded by the federal government started under Mapp tenure, such as the Veterans Drive Improvement Project and the Bridge To NowHere.
 Mapp offered free tuition to all local high school graduates attending the University of the Virgin Islands.